 "Working with Coffey has allowed me the opportunity to collaborate with very talented engineers and to show that remarkable outcomes can be achieved when talented people collaborate."

-Poulos was ultimately awarded the title 'Professor Emeritus' by the University upon his retirement from the Faculty of Engineering and IT in 2002.
+Poulos was ultimately awarded the title 'Emeritus Professor' by the University upon his retirement from the Faculty of Engineering in 2002.